 About

-The Process
+The process

-From Data to Drawn
+From data to drawn

-Gather the Data
+Gather the data

 Every map begins with raw geographic data: high-resolution elevation models, precise geospatial coordinates, and carefully curated route data.
 The quality of the data is what transforms a map into art.

-Generate the Design
+Generate the design

 Custom software transforms elevation data into layered contour artwork.
-Spacing, contour density, and the bounding boxes are tuned for each location to capture the terrain's character.
+Spacing, contour density, and bounding boxes are tuned for each location to capture the terrain's character.
 A gentle rolling peak gets different treatment than a jagged alpine face.

-Plot with Precision
+Plot with precision

 A pen plotter translates each digital design into analog form, drawing every line on archival paper.
-Each plot is an experiment in controlling the flow of ink onto paper, merging mechanical precision with the organic texture of real media.
+Each plot is an exercise in controlling the flow of ink onto paper, merging mechanical precision with the organic texture of real media.
 Plot times range from 30 minutes to 5 hours depending on complexity.

-Inspect & Ship
+Inspect & ship

 Every piece is inspected and signed, carefully packaged, and shipped flat.
 Ready to frame, or ready to gift.

-Materials & Quality
++ Materials & quality

 Data